mighdoll/wgsl-linker/packages/mini-parse/Parsing-README.md

   The simplicity makes parser combinators flexible and easy to adopt - you're using TypesScript for everything.

-  Parser combinators are intepreting rather than compiling the grammar in advance, so they're slower to run.
+  Parser combinators are interpreting rather than compiling the grammar in advance, so they're slower to run.
 But they're plenty fast enough for most purposes.

   In the Parser Combinator category, **MiniParse** has a few interesting features